BodyaGo/scripts-for-react/README.md

     It scans through the project's package.json file, identifies any outdated React libraries, and updates them to their latest versions.
     It can also update other related libraries that may have compatibility issues with the updated React library.
     This script can help developers ensure that their React project is always using the latest and most compatible libraries, improving its stability and performance.

+# How to run the script

+1) be sure to drag the script you need into your project
+2) run the script
+3) enjoy